Septic shock: Epidemiology

 The mortality rate from sepsis, especially if it is not treated rapidly with the needed medications in a hospital, is approximately 40% in adults and 25% in children.
-It is significantly greater when sepsis is left untreated for more than seven days.
+The in-hospital mortality for septic shock specifically has been shown to increase 1.8% for each additional hour that antibiotics are not administered after the patient has arrived in the emergency department.